hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

-# Reactive programming with Neo4j
+# Spring Data Neo4j RX

-**The effort of  [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  is merged into the official Spring Data Neo4j project, read this [doc](./data-neo4j.md) to update yourself.**
+>The post focused on the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/), which was maintained by Neo4j beams.
+Now the effort is merged into the official Spring Data Neo4j project, read this [doc](./data-neo4j.md) to update yourself.

-Generate a Spring Boot project using [Spring Initializr](https://start.spring.io), and make sure the following options are chosen.
+Generate a Spring Boot WebFlux project using [Spring Initializr](https://start.spring.io).

-* Project type: Maven
-* Java version : 11
-* Spring Boot : 2.2.4.RELEASE
-* Dependencies: Reactive Web, Lombok

-> Do not add  Spring Data Neo4j  into the dependencies, we will use the new Spring Data Neo4j Rx instead.
+> Do not add  Spring Data Neo4j  into the dependencies, we will use Spring Data Neo4j Rx instead.

-Do not forget to add Lombok to your project dependencies.
-We'll  use Lombok to get the Java codes clean as possible, esp. to generate the getters and setters, hashCode, equals, toString for you at compile time.

-Download the generated project skeleton archive and extract the files into your machine.

 Open the *pom.xml* file in the project root folder, add the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  dependency from  the Neo4j  team manually.